In any interior design scheme, mirrors are a secret weapon. Literally, countless options exist to improve your interior by decorating with mirrors.

 For example, if you’re using a large mirror, incorporate it into the room by using a contrasting colour.
 If you dare to be brave, pick a bold feature colour!

 Not for the faint-hearted, mirrored stairs are an unusual design idea.
-While this is a bold way of using mirros, it’s certain to get people talking!
+While this is a bold way of decorating with mirrors, it’s certain to get people talking!
 Plus, you’ll feel like you’ve stepped back to the 70s!

 The double look